multitudes/multitudes/README.md

 My area of interest include:
 • Programming in Swift.
-• UIKit with both storyboards and programmatic UI.
+• UIKit, both with storyboards and programmatic.
 • Develop cross-platform native apps with SwiftUI.